 Enhance Your Journey

 Travel in the footsteps of the Holy family as you travel along the ancient caravan route from Jerusalem to the Sinai desert.
-Cross the border and check in to your hotel near Mt.
-Sinai for dinner and rest.
+Cross the border and check into your hotel near Mount Sinai for dinner and rest.

-This morning you can opt to climb Mt.
-Sinai, where tradition says that Moses received the Ten Commandments.
-Everyone will experience a visit to fortified St. Catherine’s Monastery, built in the 6th century, and one of the oldest working monasteries in the world with the world’s oldest continually operating library.
+This morning, you can opt to climb Mount Sinai, where tradition says that Moses received the Ten Commandments.
+Everyone will experience a visit to the fortified St. Catherine’s Monastery, built in the 6th century, and one of the oldest working monasteries in the world with the world’s oldest continually operating library.
 Both the Codex Sinaiticus and Syriac Sinaiticus, important early Biblical manuscripts were discovered here.
-Even Mohammed found refuge here, and the site is sacred to all three monothesitic religions.
-Remember the story of Moses and the burning bush which tradition places inside the monastery.
-Continue to Sharm el Sheik for dinner and overnight at your hotel located on the shores of the Red Sea.
+Even Mohammed found refuge here, and the site is sacred to all three monotheistic religions.
+Remember the story of Moses and the burning bush that tradition places inside the monastery.
+Continue to Sharm el Sheikh for dinner and overnight at your hotel located on the shores of the Red Sea.

-Travel south to view Joseph’s River and Lake, created by Joseph during the period of the seven years of famine.
-Visit a grain silo of the kind established under Joseph’s rule to store grain during the seven years of famine.
-Tour the rural region of traditional Egyptian farming and stop at an old corn water mill.
-Travel as Abraham did to Memphis (Biblical Noph) and on to Sakkara where you will see the Step Pyramid, world’s oldest stone structure.
+Tour the rural region of traditional Egyptian farming.
+Travel as Abraham did to Memphis (Biblical Noph) and on to Saqqara, where you will see the Step Pyramid, the world’s oldest stone structure.
 See the Great Pyramids of Giza and the Sphinx.